iamprakashom/Toggle-SWAP-RAM/README.md

 # Toggle-SWAP-RAM

-It empties swap space if there is enough free RAM available.
+This empties swap space if there is enough free RAM available.

 It checks for enough free RAM before actually disabling the swap and enabling it again.
 Here, data(pages) in swap are copied back to RAM before the swap is disabled.